digitalcredentials/dcc-members-oidf/README.md

 3. `aws configure` and add in the correct AWS IAM information for the service account
 4. `terraform plan` (if fails, run `terraform init`)
 5. `terraform apply`
-6. Re-eun the above section "How to push the latest test database to AWS"
+6. Re-run the above section "How to push the latest test database to AWS"

 ## Other tools used: